');

 Erin Evanson-Lass, LCSW-S

 Hello and welcome to Waypoints Counseling!
-I am a wife, mom, daughter, friend, veteran, therapist and entrepreneur and I LOVE what I do.
-When you walk into my office, I look for the vision of your possible future and wait patiently for the day when you can not only see it too but begin to live it out.
+I am a wife, mom, daughter, friend, veteran, therapist, and entrepreneur โ€” and I love what I do.
+When you walk into my office, I look for the vision of your possible future and wait patiently for the day when you can not only see it too, but begin to live it out.

-Michelle Vermilye, LMSW LCDC
+Michelle Swallows-Vermilye, LMSW, LCDC

 Hi!
-Iโ€™m Michelle, a Licensed Master Social Worker (LMSW) and Licensed Chemical Dependency Counselor (LCDC), dedicated to helping you achieve your goals.
+I’m Michelle, a Licensed Master Social Worker (LMSW) and Licensed Chemical Dependency Counselor (LCDC), dedicated to helping you achieve your goals.
 Currently under the supervision of Erin Evanson-Lass, LCSW-S, I am continuously expanding my expertise to provide you with the highest level of care.

 I am EMDR-trained and take a compassionate, holistic approach to healing, guiding you through trauma and stress in a gentle and supportive way.
-My goal is to equip you with the tools to navigate lifeโ€™s challenges and โ€œlive life on lifeโ€™s terms.โ€ I integrate biological, psychological, social, and spiritual elements into my work, helping you explore new ways of thinking, feeling, and acting to create meaningful change.
+My goal is to equip you with the tools to navigate life’s challenges and “live life on life’s terms.”
+I integrate biological, psychological, social, and spiritual elements into my work, helping you explore new ways of thinking, feeling, and acting to create meaningful change.

 With experience working in community-based settings with children, adolescents, adults, families, veterans, and active military, I specialize in trauma and substance dependence.
-No matter where you are in your journey, Iโ€™m here to support you with kindness, understanding, and evidence-based care.
+No matter where you are in your journey, I’m here to support you with kindness, understanding, and evidence-based care.

 Sharla Knippa, LPC

 Hello!
-Iโ€™m Sharla Knippa, a Licensed Professional Counselor (LPC), and Iโ€™m honored to walk alongside individuals and families on their journey toward healing and purpose.
-Whether youโ€™re facing difficult, confusing, or overwhelming moments, Iโ€™m here to provide support, guidance, and encouragement.
+I’m Sharla Knippa, a Licensed Professional Counselor (LPC), and I’m honored to walk alongside individuals and families on their journey toward healing and purpose.
+Whether you’re facing difficult, confusing, or overwhelming moments, I’m here to provide support, guidance, and encouragement.
 My goal is to empower you by helping you recognize your strengths and make choices that lead to positive, meaningful change in your life and relationships.

 I earned my Master of Arts in Counseling from Wayland Baptist University in 2011 and have since worked in clinical, educational, and private practice settings.
 I have experience supporting individuals of all ages, from young children to late adulthood, as they navigate a variety of challenges.

-I believe transformation begins with the renewal of the mind, and Iโ€™m committed to creating a space where you feel heard, valued, and equipped to move forward.
-I look forward to working with you!
+I believe transformation begins with the renewal of the mind, and I’m committed to creating a space where you feel heard, valued, and equipped to move forward.
+Outside of counseling, I love spending time with my family and our dogs, traveling, and playing games.

 A smiling woman with shoulder-length brown hair, wearing a black jacket, sitting in a bright room with greenery in the background.

-Kinsey Weir, LPC-A
+Kinsey Weir, LPC-Associate

-If you want healing, support, strategies for new ways of thinking, positive coping skills, or even a listening ear, it would be my privilege and honor to walk alongside you
+My goal is to work collaboratively with you, providing a safe and nonjudgmental space to express yourself freely, receive support, and ultimately gain healing and balance.
+If you want healing, support, new ways of thinking, or even just a listening ear โ€” it would be my privilege to walk alongside you.

-Dee Luce, Executive Assisstant
+Dee Luce, Executive Assistant

-If youโ€™ve reached out to Waypoints Counseling, chances are weโ€™ve already connected!
-Iโ€™m Diyonne โ€œDeeโ€ Luce, the Executive Assistant and friendly face behind the scenes, making sure everything runs smoothly.
+If you’ve reached out to Waypoints Counseling, chances are we’ve already connected!
+I’m Diyonne “Dee” Luce, the Executive Assistant making sure everything runs smoothly behind the scenes.
 From intake coordination and scheduling to billing and administrative support, I help create a seamless experience for our clients and clinicians.
 My goal is to ensure every interaction feels welcoming, organized, and stress-free.

-Before joining Waypoints, I spent 16 years as a Starbucks Store Manager, where I specialized in training teams and turning underperforming stores into thriving, successful spaces.
-That experience taught me the importance of leadership, efficiency, and creating a positive environmentโ€”skills I now bring to my role here.
-After stepping away to focus on my most rewarding jobโ€”being a full-time momโ€”I returned to the professional world, balancing my passion for helping others with my business, Pikes Peak Medical Billing.
+Before joining Waypoints, I spent 16 years as a Starbucks Store Manager, specializing in training teams and turning underperforming stores into thriving spaces.
+That experience taught me the importance of leadership, efficiency, and creating a positive environment โ€” skills I bring to this role every day.
+I’m a highly motivated, happily married, active mom of two, and I love bringing structure and warmth to everything I do.

 Monday – Thursday, 9am – 3pm